keketz/Barren-Land-Analysis-Web-App/README.md

 14. Return.

 #### Extra Features Implemented
 I added a few extra features I thought would be a nice addition to the solution using what I know.
-I’ve worked with react for the last year and thought react would be a fun inclusion to the case study to make it more interactive for the user.
+Iâ€™ve worked with react for the last year and thought react would be a fun inclusion to the case study to make it more interactive for the user.

 #### Input
 Originally, I had the input accept a JSON formatted string consisting of all the barren land areas then separating and parsing the information from there in one single go.
 This was faster, but it gave a lot of room for error.
 It was also very restrictive for the user.
 They would be limited to planning out their input and rereading it if there were any mistakes.
 So I switched to letting users input one area at a time.
 That allowed me to do a few interactive things as the user was inputting their areas.
 Each new barren land input would update the visual representation of the land.
 It would also update the fertile land area as new barren land was added or removed.